Viridia-Dev/Viridia-Dev-Web/README.md

 # Viridia-Dev-Web
 A Website that explains who Viridia Devs are, their projects and their purpose.

-Website should contain :
+Website should include :
 - About us.
-- Our Purpose
+- Our Purpose.
-- Our Team
+- Our Team.
 - Our Projects.
 - FAQ by users.
 - Support Contact.